 My Dad and Me

-My Dad, a boatswain’s mate, was on the USS Maryland (photo above), on watch in the crow’s nest, when the Japanese attacked Pearl Harbor, on Sunday morning, December 7, 1941.
+My Dad, a boatswain’s mate, was on the Battleship USS Maryland (photo above) on duty in the crow’s nest, watched, helplessly, as the Japanese planes strafed and torpedoed the ships docked at Pearl Harbor on Sunday morning, December 7, 1941.
 All the battleships were lined up on “battleship row.”
 The end one, the USS Arizona, took the first of the torpedoes and capsized in deep water.
 Nearly all hands were lost.
 The USS Maryland was docked right next to the USS Arizona.
 It was hit, also, but came to rest in shallower waters so it did not sink.
-They lost 13 men and my dad received 10 Battle Stars for pushing the Japanese back, one island at a time, until they were forced to surrender.
+They lost 13 men that day and my dad received 10 Battle Stars for pushing the Japanese back, one island at a time until they were forced to surrender.

 I proudly share this quilt with my Dad who, if he was alive, would have received a quilt of his own.